rackerlabs/technical-blog/_posts/2015-08-12-install-openstack-from-source4.md

 <!-- more -->

+Although these network functions could run on the controller node, in this example, for ease of understanding the various pieces of OpenStack, the network functions that are separate from those that must run on a compute node are placed on a separate machine.
+This architecture also makes it simpler to examine tenant network traffic for those trying to understand how neutron functions.

+Neutron supports two layer 2 technologies, Open vSwitch and Linux bridge.
+You want to review the OpenStack Networking guide for more information about each of these two technologies.
+For this installation, I have selected Open vSwitch, but Linux bridge would be an equally functional choice.

 On this new machine, let's start by making sure this system is updated and ready for the neutron installation:

     apt-get update; apt-get dist-upgrade -y;reboot